andrealopezp/andrealopezp/README.md

 <img src="https://img.shields.io/badge/DASHBOARD-3498db?style=for-the-badge&logo=tableau&logoColor=black">
 </a>
 </p>
-</p><strong>Extract insights from used BMW cars with auction data</strong> – After preparing and analyzing the data from a 2018 BMW auction, you will find an interactive dashboard (Tableau Public) that visually presents the key findings.
-This dashboard allows stakeholders to easily explore insights that can help improve sales decisions and optimize the auction process.</p>
+</p><strong>Extract insights from used BMW cars</strong> – After preparing and analyzing the data from a 2018 BMW auction, you will find an <strong>interactive dashboard</strong> (in Tableau) that visually presents the key findings.
+It allows stakeholders to easily explore insights that can help improve sales decisions and optimize the auction process.</p>
 </div>
 </td>